 Students assigned to Asheville, Charlotte, and Wilmington are expected to secure their own housing for the year.
 Staff at each campus can direct students to housing options.
-Central Program students must also secure their own housing, but may be assigned to AHEC clinic sites in Greensboro and Wilmington to complete clinical experiences.
+Central Campus students must also secure their own housing, but may be assigned to AHEC clinical sites in Greensboro and Wilmington to complete clinical experiences.
 For these short-term assignments, students can apply for AHEC housing.
 Learn more about AHEC housing.

 Application Phase Leadership

 Asheville Campus Director: Dr. Robyn Latessa, Assistant Dean, UNC School of Medicine, Asheville Campus

 Charlotte Campus Director: Dr. Heather Tarantino, Assistant Dean, UNC School of Medicine, Charlotte Campus

 - Celeste Colcord, Charlotte Campus Operations

 Wilmington Campus Director: Dr. Joe Pino, Assistant Dean, UNC School of Medicine, Wilmington Campus

 All campuses adhere to the same assessment structure and grading standards.
 Each course has a Course Committee comprised of the course’s directors, site directors, and a representative for academic assistance.
 A Course Committee meets at a course’s midpoint to provide formative feedback and its conclusion to determine final grades.
 More detailed information on assessments and grade breakdowns.